knaw-huc/tt-architecture/README.md

 * Kweepeer is not further expanded in this schema, see [https://github.com/knaw-huc/kweepeer/blob/master/README.md#architecture](this schema) for further expansion.
 * Web annotations produced by this pipeline no longer have custom selectors but fully adhere to the standard.
+* All components (in any of frontend, middleware, and backend) are configurable via external configuration files.
+These are not explicitly drawn in the schema.

 ### 1.3.
 Potential SOA for Text Collections with STAM